Clemios/ynov-fullstack/README.md

 ## Building from scratch

-If you want to reproduce on your own the steps to initiate this fullstack project, please reffer to STEPS.md
+To follow the step-by-step process for setting up this fullstack project from scratch, see [STEPS.md](./STEPS.md).

 ---